Report Suspected Tax Fraud Activity

-Under the California Revenue and Taxation Code, any person who willfully evades or attempts in any manner to evade the reporting, assessment or payment of the cultivation tax, the cannabis excise tax, or the sales tax that would otherwise be due is guilty of cannabis tax evasion or sales tax evasion.
+Under the California Revenue and Taxation Code, any person who willfully evades or attempts in any manner to evade the reporting, assessment, or payment of the cannabis excise tax, or the sales tax that would otherwise be due may be guilty of cannabis tax evasion or sales tax evasion.
 Violators are subject to fines and/or jail time.
-See the Special Taxes and Fees Tax Rates page for current cannabis tax rates.
-For the current sales tax rates, see the Sales and Use Tax Rates page.

-Cannabis tax evasion hurts honest businesses in the regulated cannabis industry.
-Cannabis or cannabis products can be sold at a lower price when the taxes are not paid, which allows the seller to gain more customers and illegally earn increased profits.
-Additionally, when cannabis taxes are not paid, those dollars are not available for the various programs such as, among other programs, research on the impacts of cannabis on public health, the effectiveness of cannabis use for treatment, and youth education.
+Cannabis tax evasion and sales tax evasion hurts honest businesses in the regulated cannabis industry.
+Cannabis and cannabis products can be sold at a lower price when the taxes are not paid, which allows the seller to gain more customers and illegally earn increased profits.
+Additionally, when cannabis excise taxes or sales taxes are not paid, those dollars are not available for the various programs such as, research on the impacts of cannabis on public health, the effectiveness of cannabis use for treatment, and youth education.

-Examples of cannabis tax evasion include, but are not limited to:
+Examples of cannabis excise tax evasion include, but are not limited to:

-Any person that is required to be licensed as a cannabis distributor and intentionally does not collect the cultivation tax or the cannabis excise tax and pay the cannabis taxes due to the CDTFA.
+- Any person required to be licensed as a cannabis retailer and intentionally does not collect the cannabis excise tax.

 Any person who intentionally evades the reporting, assessment or payment of cigarette or tobacco products taxes that would otherwise be due is guilty of cigarette or tobacco products tax evasion.
 And as of 2004, any retailer, wholesaler, or distributor of cigarettes and tobacco products and any manufacturer or importer of cigarettes that does not comply with the licensing requirements of the Cigarette and Tobacco Products Licensing Act (CTPLA) of 2003 may receive fines up to $5,000 per offense, imprisonment up to one year in county jail, or both fines and imprisonment.